Ronald E. Asher

 Ronald Eaton Asher (23 July 1926 – 26 December 2022) was a British linguist and educator specialised in Dravidian languages.
 He was a fellow of the Royal Asiatic Society of Great Britain and Ireland (1964), a fellow of the Royal Society of Edinburgh (1991) and an honorary fellow of the Sahitya Akademi.

 Personal life

 Asher was born in Gringley-on-the-Hill, Nottinghamshire, England, on 23 July 1926 to Ernest and Doris (Hurst) Asher.
+He had a sister called Dorothy and two sons, David and Michael.
 He won a scholarship to study at the King Edward VI Grammar School at Retford, Nottinghamshire.
 He completed his Bachelor of Arts in 1950 and was certified in the phonetics French in 1951 from the University College London.
 He did doctoral research on 16th-century French literature and received a Ph.D. in 1955 from the University College London.

 Asher died on 26 December 2022 at the age of 96.

 Career

 After Asher received his Ph.D., he was offered two lectureships: at The School of Oriental and African Studies (SOAS), University of London and at the Renaissance French of the University College of North Staffordshire.
 He opted for SOAS and spent four years at its Department of India, Pakistan and Ceylon (now Sri Lanka) under the Department of Linguistics doing linguistic theoretical research in Tamil language.

 Asher joined the Department of General Linguistics at the University of Edinburgh in 1965.
 He was Professor of Linguistics from 1977, was Dean of the Faculty of Arts from 1986 to 1989 and retired as a Vice Principal in 1993.

 Asher served as the President of International Association for Tamil Research from 1983 to 1990.

 Asher was a visiting professor of Tamil at the University of Chicago (1961–1962), of linguistics at the University of Illinois at Urbana–Champaign (1967), of Malayalam and Tamil at the Michigan State University (1968), of Doctor R. P. Sethu Pillai Silver Jubilee Endowment at the University of Madras (1968), of linguistics at the University of Minnesota (1969), of Collège de France, Paris (1970), of linguistic and International communication at the International Christian University, Tokyo (1994–95), and of 20th-century Malayalam Literature at the Mahatma Gandhi University, Kottayam, Kerala (1995–1996).